 2 – Ignoring High Retirement Account Fee’s

-I wrote a post on this recently … about how I ignored several of my employer sponsored retirement accounts after I left past jobs.
+I wrote a post on this a while back … about how I ignored several of my employer sponsored retirement accounts after I left past jobs.

 Up until a few months ago … I had ignored these accounts and they make up a good chunk of our net worth!

-Then something finally smacked me in the face and told me to wake the heck up.
-When I recently reviewed my accounts, I realized I was paying high fee’s (1.17% and 1.14% were the highest) for funds that were not outperforming basic index funds.
+I recently reviewed our accounts and realized we were paying high fee’s (1.17% and 1.14% were the highest) for funds that were not outperforming basic index funds.